MelonKony/millmint/site/factbook/society/industry/state/nch.md

 	 Incorporation="ScL"
  >}}

-<span class="fi fi-min-nch fis"></span>  **National Construction House** (*NCH*) is the largest construction outfit in {{<link/vekllei>}} and among the largest construction companies in the world.
-Despite its status as a [government-owned corporation](/state-industry/), it is heavily directed by government policy and functions closer to a department of the {{<link/bureau-of-public-works>}}.
+<span class="fi fi-min-nch fis"></span>  **National Construction House** (*NCH*) is the largest construction outfit in [[Vekllei]] and among the largest construction companies in the world.
+Despite its status as a [government-owned corporation](/state-industry/), it is heavily directed by government policy and functions closer to a department of the [[Bureau of Public Works]].
 This privileged status also benefits the NCH in several ways, including access to conscript labour from [corsosva](/corsosva/) and access to government-supplied equipment and robotics that automate most residential construction.

 As a policy-directed company, the National Construction House builds the vast majority of homes in Vekllei, and is closely associated with almost all construction in the country.